Termagant: Termagant in literature

 In Geoffrey Chaucer's The Canterbury Tales, "Sir Thopas" (supposed to be told by Chaucer himself on the pilgrimage) is a parody of these chivalric romances.
 In the tale, a knight giant named "Sir Oliphaunt" is made to swear an oath by Termagant.

-In Herman Melville's Mardi (Chapters 25, 26, 28), Samoa's wife Annatoo is described as a Termagant, and metaphorically referred to as Antonina (wife of Belisarius) to Samoa's Belisarius.
-Explaining why she had no need of the armaments on the ship, Melville writes "Her voice was a park of artillery; her talons a charge of bayonets."
+In Herman Melville's Mardi (Chapters 25, 26, 28), Samoa's wife Annatoo is described as a Termagant, and metaphorically referred to as Antonina to Samoa's Belisarius.
+Explaining why she did not need the armaments on the ship, Melville writes "Her voice was a park of artillery; her talons a charge of bayonets."
 (Chapter 23.)

 Ludovico Ariosto used the form Trivigante.

 It has been claimed that Termagant became a stock character in medieval mystery plays but another source denies this.
 In the theatre, Termagant was usually depicted as a turbanned creature who wore a long, Eastern style gown.
 As a stage-villain, he would rant at and threaten the lesser villains who were his servants and worshipers.

 "Termagant" as a ranting bully and a shrewish woman

 As a result of the theatrical tradition, by Shakespeare's day the term had come to refer to a bullying person.
 Henry IV, part 1 contains a reference to "that hot termagant Scot".
 In Hamlet, the hero says of ham actors that "I would have such a fellow whipped for o'er-doing Termagant, it out-Herods Herod".
 Herod, like Termagant, was also a character from medieval drama who was famous for ranting.
 Beaumont and Fletcher's play, A King and No King, contains the line "This would make a saint swear like a soldier, and a soldier like Termagant."

 Mainly because of Termagant's depiction in long gowns, and given that female roles were routinely played by male actors in Shakespearean times, English audiences got the mistaken notion that the character was female, or at least that he resembled a mannish woman.
 As a result, the name "termagant" came increasingly to be applied to a woman with a quarrelsome, scolding quality, a sense that it retains today.
-This was a well established usage by the late 17th century.
+This was a well-established usage by the late 17th century.
 Thomas Shadwell's play The Squire of Alsatia (1688) contains a character called Mrs Termagant who is out for revenge on one of the other characters, and is described as a "furious, malicious, and revengeful woman; perpetually plaguing him, and crossing him in all his designs; pursuing him continually with her malice, even to the attempting of his life."
 Arthur Murphy's play The Upholsterer (1758) also contains a female character called "Termagant".
 In Washington Irving's "Rip Van Winkle" (1819), Dame Van Winkle is described as a "termagant wife".
-"Virago", "fishwife" and "shrew" are near synonyms for "termagant" in this sense.
+"Virago", "fishwife" and "shrew" are near-synonyms for "termagant" in this sense.
 In season 2 of Westworld, Major Craddock calls Dolores a termagant.

 The term is still sometimes used of men.
 In 2008, the Australian politician Kim Beazley labelled opponent Tony Abbott a termagant.